Docs

 Note

 This metric is available with RS premium only.
 To use it efficiently, configure a custom field at the Customer resource level in Chargebee and map it to the Business Type field in RevenueStory.
-Contact your Customer Success Manager or support@chargebee.com for assistance.
+Contact your Customer Success Manager or contact support .

 How it's measured